M.S. in Robotics Coursework

 - Electrical Engineering 5231/Aerospace Engineering and Mechanics - 5321 Linear Systems and Optimal Control/Modern Feedback Control (3 cr)

-Final Projects — Choose one (1), either the Master's Thesis OR the Capstone project
+Final Projects — Choose one (1), either Plan A: Master's Thesis OR Plan B: Capstone project

-- Master's Thesis (10 cr): Master’s theses (Plan A) will be supervised by a faculty advisor and follow the University rules.
+- Plan A: Master's Thesis (10 cr): Master’s theses (Plan A) will be supervised by a faculty advisor and follow the University rules.
 Students will have a committee of at least three faculty, need to write a thesis and defend it orally to their committee.
 The Master’s thesis is especially useful for students who consider later transferring to a PhD degree or who are interested in a deeper research experience.
+View the Plan A student planning checklist for definitive grade and credit requirements, as well as milestone and policy procedures for Plan A.

-- Capstone Project (3 - 6 cr): Capstone projects are provided by faculty and can also be provided in collaboration with industry partners.
+- Plan B: Capstone Project (3 - 6 cr): Capstone projects are provided by faculty and can also be provided in collaboration with industry partners.
 A capstone project will require at least one semester (3 cr for Plan B course) but can be extended to two semesters.
-Each student will be assigned a committee of 3 faculty members and will present their capstone project in a poster session in the Spring semester.
-Students will have to write a report on their project that needs to be approved by the student’s committee.
+Each student will be assigned a committee of 3 faculty members and will present their capstone project in a poster session at the end of the semester.
+Students will have to write a report on their project that needs to be approved by the student’s committee. the Plan B student planning checklist for definitive grade and credit requirements, as well as milestone and policy procedures for Plan B.

 - Aerospace Engineering and Mechanics